Meniscus tear: traumatic or degenerative?

 • Small traumatic tears without entrapment

-Types of surgery for meniscus tears
+Types of surgeries for meniscus tears

 a) Meniscus suture (meniscus reconstruction)

-Fresh, traumatic tears in the well-vascularized outer zone of the meniscus can be sutured.
+In fresh, traumatic tears in the well-vascularized outer zone of the meniscus can be sutured.

 • Preservation of the meniscus (important for long-term joint stability)